Upcoming Events

 Saturday/Sunday 19/20 October : Bundanoon Weekend

 Always a fabulous weekend of musical camaraderie, our Bundanoon Weekend is slightly later this year.
-Please get these dates into your diaries.
-Tutors will be Susan Christie, Jude Huxtable and Aimee Brown.
-It’s always good to get your accommodation in Bundanoon organised early!
-More details will be provided here as they come to hand.
+Please get these dates into your diaries and contact us for a registration form.
+Tutors will be Susan Christie, Jude Huxtable and Aimee Brown, and they’ll be presenting special topics of Mattheson’s Sonatas, Heinrich Schutz and French Baroque Music and Dance (respectively).

 View Event →